ionutbalosin/jvm-energy-consumption/README.md

 $ cd /spring-petclinic
 $ sudo ./run-jmeter.sh
 ```
-> For more accurate results, please launch the application and the JMeter on different machines!

 **Notes**:
 - `sudo` mode is important, otherwise the tests will not be executed
-- for more accurate results, please run the JMeter on a different host than the application
+- for more accurate results, please launch the application and the JMeter on different hosts.
+In addition, both Host 1 and Host 2 must have a good and stable connection in between (wireless might not be recommended).

 ### Renaissance Benchmark Suite